 I often find myself kneeling in the garden as I work in the raised beds.
 Instead of spending money on an expensive or poorly made garden kneeler, I simply flatten a cardboard box and kneel on that in the garden.

 When I’m not using it, I store it in our shed or in the garage.
-After using a cardboard box as a garden dealer and realizing it worked perfectly well, I now know I have no need to purchase a special garden kneeler.
+After using a cardboard box as a garden dealer and realizing it worked perfectly well, I have no need to purchase a special garden kneeler.
+Save that money!

 Compost Your Cardboard